-This course explores the concept of active learning and its importance to children's construction of knowledge through
+This course explores the concept of active learning and its importance to children's construction of knowledge through perception and movement, essentials of every learning experience.

-ECH 350 - Social and Emotional Development in Infancy and Early Childhood
+ECH 350 - Infant, Toddler, and Early Childhood Social and Emotional Development

 This course introduces students to the process through which a child develops a sense of self within a socio-cultural system.
 Students will learn the significance of a supportive interpersonal environment for personality development.
 They will evaluate theories of emotional and personality development in infants and young children.
 They will describe the effects of social and emotional development on learning.